01 Nov Tips how to enjoy Russian winter

 And of course, do not forget about citrus.
 Oranges, tangerines, lemons are an excellent source of vitamin C, this vitamin helps us fight stress, strengthening the immune system.

-In a cafe, if you see tea with a wild rose – take it!
+In a coffee shop, if you see tea with a wild rose – take it!
 It invigorates, warms, and gives the same vitamin C. A good option is to make ginger tea, you can add honey and lemon, it warms well and is good for immunity. and do not forget about spices, cinnamon, curcumin is very good.
 Also, try special Russian soft drinks (mors), they are made of cranberries, sea buckthorn.

 5. Try winter activities